RWS/studio-api-docs/apiconcepts/filetypesupport/adding_context_information.md

 Adding Context Information
-==
+===

 In this chapter you will learn how to extract helpful context information from a given BIL file.

 About Contexts
 --

-For the translators it is often useful to know whether a given segment occurs in a headline, paragraph, etc. Units in the BIL sample format may contain a ```type``` element, which indicates the context of a ```unit``` element, e.g.:
+For the translators it is often useful to know whether a given segment occurs in a headline, paragraph, etc. Units in the BIL sample format may contain a `type` element, which indicates the context of a `unit` element, e.g.:

 ```xml
 <type spec="Heading"/>